attearturo/Laser-Duel/README.md

 These components are responsible for processing the information that enters and translate it into physical, visual and sound stimuli for the player.

+These components are responsible for processing the information that enters and translate it into physical, visual and sound stimuli for the player.

 # + Info
 Don't be shiy.